 As we saw through Jesus' response to the questions in both the Parable of The Good Samaritan, and then combined with this was the encounter He had with the rich young man in Matthew 19, what these two (the Parable of the Good Samaritan and the encounter with the rich young man) show is that love has two sides to it.
 The one side is a "restraining" of oneself to not do something; the other side is the "constraining" of oneself to do acts of thoughtful, kind, and merciful service.

-Micah 6:6-8 Wherewith shall I come before the LORD, and bow myself before the high God?
-Shall I come before him with burnt offerings, with calves of a year old?
-Will the LORD be pleased with thousands of rams, or with ten thousands of rivers of oil?
+Micah 6:6-8 With shall I come before the LORD, and bow myself before the High God?
+Shall I come before Him with burnt offerings, with calves a year old?
+Will the LORD be pleased with thousands of rams, ten thousands of rivers of oil?
 Shall I give my firstborn for my transgression, the fruit of my body for the sin of my soul?
-He has showed you, O man, what is good; and what does the LORD require of you [yes, what does God want?
+He has shown you, O man, what is good; and what does the LORD require of you [yes, what does God want?
 What does He really want?], but to do justly, to love mercy, and to walk humbly with your God?

 Brethren, Micah 6:8 is just as much a commandment as "You shall not steal," or "You shall not commit adultery," and it is for many of us on many occasions far more difficult to do.
-What Micah 6:8 says is difficult for us to do because we are so self-centeredly focused on what we are doing that we don't have time to perform these things, so we just pass by like the Levite and the priest did in the Parable of the Good Samaritan.
-Jesus didn't say that they were evil men.
-The thing what was wrong was that they were not merciful men.
+What Micah 6:8 says is difficult for us to do because we are so self-centeredly focused on what we are doing that we do not have time to perform these things, so we just pass by like the Levite and the priest did in the Parable of the Good Samaritan.
+Jesus did not say that they were evil men.
+The thing that was wrong was that they were not merciful men.
 Rather than sacrifice their time to be kind to care for this person, to be merciful, they had other things to do.

-Let's get a little background in this chapter because it's kind of interesting.
-We won't go all the way back, but Micah 6 begins, and a courtroom trial is under way, and the people are arraigned before God.
+Let us get a little background in this chapter because it is kind of interesting.
+We will not go all the way back, but Micah 6 begins, and a courtroom trial is under way, and the people are arraigned before God.
 Accusations are leveled against them because of their conduct.
 Hearing the charges against them, they respond with a series of questions of God—questions that are voiced though by Micah—questions that are aimed at discovering what their responsibilities before this Great High Majestic God are.

 Micah replies that God is not seeking your substance.
 He is seeking your spirit.
 He is not seeking rams and goats.
 He is seeking your heart.
 He will know He has your heart by how you act toward each other, because He will see Himself reflected in you.
 And so He says, "Do judgment [or justice, or justly]."
 This simply means to treat each other fairly, not only in your acts, but even, brethren, in your thoughts toward each other, because we can be so different on the outside compared to what we are thinking in our heart.